• Skip to primary navigation

 Instructions

-7. Taste and adjust the seasoning according to your preference and serve in your favorite taco shells, lettuce, or burrito wraps along with your favorite toppings.
+• Adjust and Serve: Taste and adjust the seasoning according to your preference, and serve in your favorite taco shells, lettuce, burrito wraps, and toppings.

 Notes